 - “I’m in love with a vendor’s work, but I can’t tell if they’re LGBTQ+ friendly.
 What do I do?”
 Unfortunately, sometimes you have to ask the awkward and hard question to get at the answer to this.
 I think asking the straightforward question is the best way to get your answer.
 Ask “How do you feel about working with an LGBTQ+ couple?”
 Hopefully, they are excited about the prospect of working with you!

 Ready to chat about your own wedding?
-Contact me!
-I’d love to get to know you and learn about your story.
+Contact me or fill out the form below.
+I’d love to get to know you and learn about your story!